 Bottom line about marketing: You’re never quite able to not spend anything.
 And depending on your market, industry, and competition, you might need to budget quite a bit for marketing.
 The beauty of successful marketing, though, is that you’ll always get a return.
 A small amount could help you retain clients and/or get more business from them.
 A big amount of marketing could help you start or grow your business, successfully break into a new market, even change the world!

-For more information on how much marketing you should spend, talk to a small business marketing coach!
-Schedule a free consultation with one of our small business marketing coaches, or e-mail firstname.lastname@example.org.
+For further information on how much marketing you should spend, talk to a small business marketing coach!
+Schedule a free consultation with one of our small business marketing coaches, or e-mail email@example.com.